 Are Floor Vents The Best Vent For Dog House Builders?

-Using a vent in the floor is not what I would recommend for colder climates.
-But, for warmer climates, it may actually help to control the heat by having a vent in the floor and another at the highest point of the dog house.
-This would create an airflow that would pull cooler air upward from the floor as the upper vent blows out the hot air.
+Using a vent on the floor is not what I would recommend for colder climates.
+But, for warmer climates, it may help to control the heat by having a vent in the floor and another at the highest point of the dog house.
+It would create an airflow that would pull cooler air upward from the floor as the upper vent blows out the hot air.
 You know the old saying, hot air rises, right?

 Which Floor Vent Should You Pick?

-I really like the look of a nice stained wood dog house.
-So, if I were to choose, I’d go for a nice wood floor grate like this one:
+I really like the classic look of a stained wood dog house.
+So, if I were to choose, I’d go for a wood floor grate like this one:

 “Wooden floor covers?
 You bet!”Jer the dog house builder.